 The Panasonic GM5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The GM5 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GM5 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the GM5 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the GM5 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the GM5 and A6000 can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GM5 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.